New work as we really, really want it.

 Friedjof Bergman questioned the meaningfulness of work and through the search for meaning in work, which was manifested by Generation Y (Why) a good 20 years later, New Work gained concrete recipients and thus acceptance.

-For more understanding: Wikipedia Definiton of New Work
+For more understanding: Wikipedia Definition of New Work

 Is this radical approach not too ideological?